-We have reviewed the accompanying basic financial statements of the governmental activities, each major fund, and the remaining fund information of Dundee Rural Fire Protection District as of, and for the year ended June 30, 2017, which collectively comprise the basic financial statements as listed in the table of contents.
+We have reviewed the accompanying basic financial statements of the governmental activities, each major fund, and the remaining fund information of Dundee Rural Fire Protection District (the District) which comprise the Statement of Net Position-Modified Cash Basis and Balance Sheet-Modified Cash Basis as of June 30, 2018, and the related Statements of Activities-Modified Cash Basis and Receipts, Disbursements and Changes in Fund Balance-Modified Cash Basis for the year then ended, and the related notes to the basic financial statements.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the basic financial statements as a whole.
 Accordingly, we do not express such an opinion.